Spreadsheets are everywhere. However, not all are created equal.

 - Finally, a lack of versioning can cause confusion among multiple users populating a spreadsheet, so manual processes have to be implemented to circumvent this.

-Ultimately, in any instance this is occurring, your business is losing time and money whilst not adopting a more efficient system.
+Your business is probably losing time and money by not adopting a more efficient system.

 What Does this Solve?

-Leveraging the right tool prevents your staff members losing time on repetitive manual processes when these could be spent better elsewhere.
-The time recouped into your business can be significant; you can measure this yourself by using our Task Calculator.
+You can reduce the time spent on repetitive manual processes by using the right tool.
+Taking this time back allows your staff to spend this time better elsewhere.
+What’s more, the time recouped into your business can be significant.
+You can measure this yourself with our Task Calculator.

 The tool that’s right for your business removes the limitations you face with your spreadsheets.
-You can consolidate what you need into a system that fits with the way you need to work, meaning that tasks are easy to undertake, reporting is simple and adding new data doesn’t require hugely technical workarounds.
+You can consolidate what you need into a system that fits with the way you need to work.
+This means that tasks are easy to undertake, reporting is simple and adding new data doesn’t require hugely technical workarounds.